bwtakacy/zha/README.md

 # zha ![buildstatus] (https://travis-ci.org/sakamotomsh/zha.svg)

-Zha is a small python library that delivers high availability to an arbitary program.
+Zha is a small python library (single python file `zha.py` ) which delivers high availability to an arbitary program.
 Zha leverages Apache ZooKeeper and its python bindings kazoo, and is inspired from Apache Hadoop (HDFS ZKFC).

 Not familiar with python?
 No problem.
-Zha provides scaffoold program `skelton.py`, in which all callbacks are already implemented as invoking shell scripts.
+Zha provides scaffold program `skelton.py`, in which all callbacks are already implemented as invoking shell scripts.
 So with `skelton.py`, you can realize high availavility with any languages you want.